Ever wondered how the Australian superannuation system compares

 super early if you are experiencing severe financial hardship.
 The

-Department of Human Services has some useful information on
+Australian Taxation Office has some useful information on the

 early release of superannuation.